 Since home loans are usually of a substantial amount, it is important that everything is in order for both you and your lender.
-Before you are given the final loan agreement, you will be issued what is known as a home loan sanction letter informing you that you’ve been approved for the loan.
-Here’s what it is and why it is important.
+Before you are given the final loan agreement, you will be issued what is known as a home loan sanction letter informing you that you have been approved for the loan.
+Here is what it is and why it is important.

 Lenders will also take into account the current value of the property and the potential for appreciation in its value.
 So, you must read the sanction letter carefully.